-With more enthusiasm than knowledge it is called the highest mountain top in the Black Forest.
-Without doubt it is the highest peak with its 1493 meters.
+With more enthusiasm than knowledge, it is called the highest mountain top in the Black Forest.
+Without a doubt it is the highest peak with its 1493 meters.

-Yet a peak it is not – it is the highest elevation of a broad low mountain range, which is several kilometres long.
+Yet a peak it is not – it is the highest elevation of a broad low mountain range, which is several kilometers long.
 Three round and wooded domes rise from this massif and the highest of the three is called "field mountain", Feldberg.
-On its top there is a 21-meter-high tower with a radar station.
+On its top, there is a 21-meter-high tower with a radar station.
 There is also a meteorological station to be found here.

 Those mountains show no alpine characteristics.
 Roads lead up to all three of them.
 There are also a lot of hiking paths.
 In the eighteenth century Martin Gebert, the abbot of the monastery "St Blasien" mentioned that the mountain called "Feldberg" had better be called cattle mountain because there were so many rich pastures there.
 He added that herbs and specific roots grew among the grass especially in the higher region of these mountains which were useful both for curing and for fattening of the cattle.